hannibal414/EVENTLOGS/README.md

 Every record is stripped of anything that could identify a person: no names, no ages, no occupations, no addresses.
 Locations are limited to city or region level.
-There are no photos, no death-toll headlines, and nothing designed to be dramatic or shareable.
-This isn't just an editorial choice — it's enforced before a record is ever published.
+There are no photos, no death-toll headlines, and nothing designed to be dramatic.

 ## Sources and corrections